Bi-AQUA: Bilateral Control-Based Imitation Learning for Underwater Robot Arms via Lighting-Aware Action Chunking with Transformers: Bi-AQUA Method

 Data collection follows the bilateral control paradigm of Bi-ACT, adapted to an underwater follower as shown in Fig.~\ref{fig:data_collection}.
 A human operator manipulates a leader robot in air, and a follower robot executes mirrored motions underwater.

 Bilateral control enforces simultaneous position tracking and force feedback between leader and follower according to

 where $\theta$ and $\tau$ denote joint position and torques, respectively.
-Position is obtained from encoders, velocities by differentiation, and torques by a disturbance observer (DOB)~\cite{ohnishi1996motion} and a reaction torque observer (RTOB)~\cite{murakami2002torque}, without dedicated force sensors.
+Position is obtained from encoders, velocities by differentiation, and torques by a disturbance observer (DOB)~\cite{ohnishi1996motion} and a reaction force observer (RFOB)~\cite{murakami2002torque}, without dedicated force sensors.

 We record multi-modal observations from the underwater follower: RGB images from $N_c$ cameras at frequency $f_{\text{img}}$, follower joint data (position, velocity, torque) at $f_{\text{joint}}$, and synchronized leader–follower joint states $\mathbf{l}_t, \mathbf{f}_t \in \mathbb{R}^{3N}$.
 All streams are temporally standardized to the training frequency $f_{\text{train}}$: images are aligned by selecting the nearest frame to each training timestamp, and joint data are downsampled by taking every $\lfloor f_{\text{joint}} / f_{\text{train}} \rfloor$ sample.
 Images are resized to $H_{\text{img}} \times W_{\text{img}}$ via letterboxing.
 After preprocessing, all modalities are aligned at $f_{\text{train}}$ and stored in a unified dataset.